Tellepsen Builders: Second generation

 Tom's son, Howard Tellepsen, became president of the Tellepsen Construction Company in 1940.
 In the 1940s and 1950s the Tellepsen Construction Company was awarded many projects that have become Houston landmarks, such as Ellington Field, Annunciation Greek Orthodox Cathedral, Texas Children's Hospital, St. Luke's Episcopal Hospital, the Falcon Dam, and the Melrose Building.
 The company was involved with the construction of the Shamrock Hotel.
 At the time of its grand opening on St. Patrick's Day, 1949, the Shamrock Hotel was the largest hotel in the United States.

 During Howard's tenure, he served as president of the Houston County Chamber of Commerce and was the youngest ever chairman of the Houston Ship Channel (now Port Authority).
 Howard was a board member for the Texas A&M Research Foundation, served on the chair and the board of the Texas State Board of Hospitals, and was the fundraising chairman for Houston's United Way, overseeing a time when more than 100% of United Way fundraising goals were met.

 Third generation

-Howard Tellepsen, Jr., succeeded his father and is currently the third-generation Tellepsen to serve as CEO of Tellepsen Builders.
-Tellepsen contracts during this time included American Retirement Corporation, MetroNational Corporation, Memorial Hermann Healthcare System, Methodist Healthcare System, Episcopal Diocese of Texas, Exxon Mobil Exploration, Reliant Energy, Sterling Bank, and Texas Medical Center.
+Howard Tellepsen Jr., succeeded his father and is currently the third-generation Tellepsen to serve as CEO of Tellepsen Builders.
+Tellepsen contracts during this time included American Retirement Corporation, MetroNational Corporation, Memorial Hermann Healthcare System, Methodist Healthcare System, Episcopal Diocese of Texas, ExxonMobil Exploration, Reliant Energy, Sterling Bank, and Texas Medical Center.